metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_service_monitor_v1_manifest.md

 Optional:

-- `any` (Boolean) Boolean describing whether all namespaces are selected in contrast to alist restricting them.
+- `any` (Boolean) Boolean describing whether all namespaces are selected in contrast to a list restricting them.
 - `match_names` (List of String) List of namespace names to select from.